Assess Your Positive & Negative impacts

 • Current Impacts (Progress in Years):

-Show how far each indicator’s current performance is ahead or behind its annual target — expressed in “target-years.”
+Show how far each indicator’s current performance is ahead or behind its annual target — expressed in target-years.

-The overall result combines all indicators into one weighted average of Progress Years, weighted by their monetized impacts (€/k€).
+The overall result combines all indicators into a single weighted average of Progress Years, using their impact magnitude (Points/K€) as weights.

 It shows how far the organization, overall, is ahead or behind sustainability targets in time.